 What is the Live Music Australia Program?

-The Live Music Australia program is a grant opportunity to support the live music sector, with a focus on small to medium venues that support high quality original Australian live music that is professionally staged.
+The Live Music Australia program is a competitive grants opportunity for small to medium sized venues that support quality original Australian live music.

 The Australian music industry is facing particular pressures in light of the severe impacts of COVID-19.
 To support the industry at this time, the first year (2020-21) of the Live Music Australia program has been adapted to assist live music venues in the recovery phase.
 Applications are sought for proposals that prepare venues to be able to open when the government lifts restrictions on public gatherings and live music performance.
 This may include opportunities to implement new ideas such as developing or attending online training, or initiatives that build new audiences or undertake building work for their venue during this period of closure.

 The Live Music Australia program is part of the Australian Government’s Arts and Cultural Development Program that supports participation in, and access to, Australia’s arts and culture through developing and supporting cultural expression.
 The program was announced as part of the Support for the Australian music industry measure in the 2019-20 Budget and will run over four years from 2020-21 to 2023-24.

 The program is delivered as an open competitive grant opportunity.